Cluster Autoscaler

 Install the Cluster Autoscaler

-Install the Cluster Autoscaler via Helm in the Management Cluster, in the same namespace where workload cluster is deployed.
+Install the Cluster Autoscaler via Helm in the Management Cluster, in the same namespace where the workload cluster is deployed.

-Options for install Cluster Autoscaler
+Options for installing the Cluster Autoscaler

 helm repo add autoscaler https://kubernetes.github.io/autoscaler